-If we do not meet the expectations of equity research analysts, if they do not publish research or reports about our business or if they issue unfavorable commentary or downgrade our ordinary shares, the price of our ordinary shares could decline.
+If we do not meet the expectations of equity research analysts, if they do not continue to publish research or reports about our business or if they issue unfavorable commentary or downgrade our ordinary shares, the price of our ordinary shares could decline.

-The trading market for our ordinary shares will rely in part on the research and reports that equity research analysts publish about us and our business.
+The trading market for our ordinary shares relies in part on the research and reports that equity research analysts publish about us and our business.
 The analysts' estimates are based upon their own opinions and are often different from our estimates or expectations.
 If our results of operations are below the estimates or expectations of public market analysts and investors, our share price could decline.
 Moreover, the price of our ordinary shares could decline if one or more securities analysts downgrade our ordinary shares or if those analysts issue other unfavorable commentary or do not publish research or reports about us or our business.

-Following the closing of this offering, a small number of our shareholders will have a controlling influence over matters requiring shareholder approval, which could delay or prevent a change of control.
+A small number of our shareholders have a controlling influence over matters requiring shareholder approval, which could delay or prevent a change of control.

-Following the closing of this offering, the largest beneficial owners of our shares, entities affiliated with SCP Vitalife Partners, Yaskawa Electric Corporation, Israeli Health Care Ventures II, L.P. and entities affiliated with Pontifax (Cayman) II, L.P., will beneficially own in the aggregate 51.4% of our ordinary shares, or 49.5% if the underwriters exercise in full their option to purchase additional ordinary shares.
+The largest beneficial owners of our shares, entities affiliated with SCP Vitalife Partners, Yaskawa Electric Corporation, Israeli Health Care Ventures II, L.P. and entities affiliated with Pontifax (Cayman) II, L.P., beneficially own in the aggregate 48.9% of our ordinary shares.
 As a result, these shareholders, should they chose to act together or and even if they act individually, will exert significant influence over our operations and business strategy and would together have sufficient voting power to control the outcome of matters requiring shareholder approval.
 These matters may include: